TrevisanGMW/gt-tools/CONTRIBUTING.md

 - Make sure to add new utilities and user interface functions and classes to the correct script categories. <br>For example, if it's an animation class/function, add it to "anim_utils.py" so it can be easily found.
 - Follow [best practices](https://refactoring.guru/refactoring/smells), such as avoiding bloated code, or minimizing coupling between components.
 - Use Python, other languages should only be used if an option in Python is not available.
-- When creating new tools, try to use the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern
+- When creating new tools, try to use a known pattern, for example: the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
+<br>In case you prefer to use a less known or unique pattern, just make sure to keep the GUI separated from the Logic.
 - Everything should be tested as much as possible.
+Create [unittests](https://docs.python.org/3/library/unittest.html) for all new functions, use the existing ones as example.

 ## Package Structure